Researchers have created a unique device that will unlock the elusive terahertz wavelengths and make revolutionary new technologies possible.

-However, until now, the wavelengths – which range between 3mm and 30μm – have proved impossible to utilise due to relatively weak signals from all existing sources.
+However, until now, the wavelengths – which range between 3mm and 30μm – have proved impossible to utilize due to relatively weak signals from all existing sources.

 A team of physicists has created a new type of optical transistor – a working THz amplifier – using graphene and a high-temperature superconductor.

-The physics behind the simple amplifier replies on the properties of graphene, which is transparent and is not sensitive to light and whose electrons have no mass.
+The physics behind the simple amplifier relies on the properties of graphene, which is transparent and is not sensitive to light and whose electrons have no mass.